jzsh2000/gene-trend/script/README.md

 ## get-top-species.sh
 sort species in gene2pubmed file by number of occurance

-## getArticleInfo.sh
-download pubmed article records related to genes of a specified species in medline format, and extract entrez date (legacy code)

-## getGeneInfo.sh
-download detailed information for genes of a specified species, and extract gene names (legacy code)

-## getGeneList.sh
-get gene list for a specified species (legacy code)

-## linkGeneToPubmed.sh
-get ID of pubmed article related to each gene for a specified species (legacy code)

 ## mesh-id-to-root.sh
 map MeSH id to its top branch, and count number of MeSH terms in each top branch